From vaudeville to Hollywood films, the Strand Theater has witnessed an extensive array of entertainment throughout its history.

 In 1950, the theater underwent a drastic renovation.
 Its then-owners followed the popular mid-century trend of completely modernizing the building, including stripping its original wooden Italianate façade and replacing it with a modern entrance and lobby.
 Today, the stuccoed, boarded-up façade obstructs the building’s historic presence and charm.

 Although its façade has been dramatically altered, it is one of the only surviving theaters of its era, both in the North End and in New Bedford overall.
-Additionally, many of its neighboring buildings met the wrecking ball as a result of I-195, further increasing its significance as a surviving historic building.
+Additionally, many of its neighboring buildings met the wrecking ball to make room for I-195, further increasing its significance as a surviving historic building.